 McCaskill says voters will have a choice between a moderate and an extremist when they cast ballots Tuesday in the U.S. Senate race.

-It's the post-election Politically Speaking special.
-Chris McDaniel of St. Louis Public Radio joins Jo Mannies and Jason Rosenbaum of the St. Louis Beacon to wrap up last night's races.
+It's the last Politically Speaking before the election.
+As always, St. Louis Public Radio’s Chris McDaniel joins Jo Mannies and Jason Rosenbaum from the St. Louis Beacon to discuss a few political issues.

 On today’s podcast: We wrap up the Missouri Senate race with Congressman Todd Akin and Senator Claire McCaskill.
 We then talk about our impressions of turnout in general in the St. Louis area -- which is currently down according to absentee voting numbers.
 And finally, Jo gives us some trivia knowledge for some historic presidential races.

 Democratic Senator Claire McCaskill is back on the campaign trail, attacking her opponent, Republican Congressman Todd Akin for his stance on the school lunch program.
 It was McCaskill’s first public appearance since the passing of her mother, Betty Anne.

 In previous campaigns, the Senator would often bring her mother up on the stump.